Skip to Content

 Eligibility

-For Veterans and active-duty service members to get a headstone, marker, plaque, or urn
+For Veterans and active-duty service members to get a headstone or marker

-A Veteran who didn’t receive a dishonorable discharge or a service member who died while on active duty may be eligible for a headstone, marker, plaque, or urn if they meet these requirements.
+A Veteran who didn’t receive a dishonorable discharge or a service member who died while on active duty may be eligible for a headstone or marker if they meet these requirements.

 At least one of these must be true: